RimuTec/AspNetCore.SpaServices.Extensions/README.md

 ## Troubleshooting

-1. Hot Module Replacement (HMR) does not work

-   This can have several reasons.
+In case Hot Module Replacement (HMR) does not work, it can have several reasons.
 Typically there is only a small number of factors that need to be checked.
 Check and confirm these:

    - Ensure the path to your SPA is set correctly in all places, i.e. `webpack.config.js`, project file, class `Startup` in two places
    - Ensure the project properties in the tab `Debug` have an environment variable named `ASPNETCORE_ENVIRONMENT` that is set to the value `Development`